amirongit/notecode/elasticsearchInAction.md

 ### Being Schema-Less
 when the data store doesn't require a defined schema before storing data
 ### Index
-bucket which is dedicated to collect similar data (doesn't enforce schema)
+logical bucket which is dedicated to collect similar data (doesn't enforce schema)
 ### APIs
 some resources are as follow
 - index